Reachability in Restricted Chemical Reaction Networks: Reachability in Feed-Forward CRNs

 \begin{corollary} Production is NP-complete for feed-forward CRNs with either size $(2,2)$ rules, size $(2,1)$ rules, or size $(1,2)$ rules, that are 2-source and 2-consuming. \end{corollary} \begin{proof} In the previous reduction, the species $T_{|V|}$ is only producible if it is reached after reaching all other species, implying the previous reduction above holds for the production problem. \end{proof}

-\paragraph{Species-based Restrictions.} Our definition of consuming and source is based on all species in the system.
-If this rule is relaxed to mean $j$-consuming/$k$-source per species, then we show the problem is NP-hard by a reduction from the 3-Dimensional Matching (3DM) problem.
+\para{Species-based Restrictions.} For a CRN to be $j$-consuming, all species must be consumed in only $j$ rules.
+We can relax this restriction to be $j$-consuming/$k$-source per species, meaning a rule is consumed in only $j$ rules OR produced in only $k$ rules.
+Each species is still bounded in one of the ways, but not both.
+We then show reachability, with the species-based restriction of k-consuming/1-source, is NP-hard by a reduction from the 3-Dimensional Matching (3DM) problem.

 \begin{definition}[Three Dimensional Matching Problem (3DM)] The 3DM problem takes as input a hypergraph $H=(X, Y, Z, T)$ where $X, Y, Z$ are three disjoint sets, and $T \subseteq X \times Y \times Z$ is a set of \emph{hyperedges}.
 The output is whether or not there exists a subset of $T$ that covers all vertices in $H$ without any overlap. \end{definition}